TV vs projector: Which is best?

 - Screen size: with the right projector set up, you can be watching a movie as the filmmaker intended, or even super-sizing your PC screen for showing off those holiday photos.
 Alongside high-definition, you can also buy 3D projectors and 4K projectors (for more, see What is 4K TV?).

 - Cost: projectors are, on the whole, cheaper than comparable HD TVs.
-A 108-inch TV, for example, would cost over £100,000 (if you can find one to buy), but getting the same screen size and equivalent HD picture quality could cost just under a thousand pounds with a projector.
+A 108-inch TV, for example, would cost tens of thousands (if you can find one to buy), but getting the same screen size and equivalent HD picture quality could cost well under a thousand pounds with a projector.

 - Viewing experience: many people feel that due to the larger screen size and less overall brightness compared with a TV, projectors can actually give a more comfortable viewing experience.
 Just as with the cinema, the picture is also typically more immersive.